All Episodes

 But I come around, you know what?

-And I think, and I hope, and I'm optimistic that there's a lot of people like me uh who would say that.
+And I think, and I hope, and I'm optimistic that there's a lot of people like me who would say that.

-A lot of young repo uh guys, conservative guys who would say, you know, I didn't like McCain last time, I might have set out that election and said it was just not worth it.
+A lot of young guys, conservative guys, who would say, you know, I didn't like McCain last time.

 I was living in Texas at the time, too.

-Uh that's entirely understandable.
+That's entirely understandable.

 Not voting, yeah.